Market

 reliable financial disclosures.

-The Audit Committee evaluates the efficiency and
+The Audit Committee evaluates the efficiency

-its compliance with operating systems, accounting
+Company, its compliance with operating systems,

-procedures at all locations of the Company and strives
+accounting procedures at all locations of the

 During the year under review, no material or serious

-observation has been received from the Auditors of
+observation has been received from the Auditors

-the Company citing inefficiency or inadequacy of
+of the Company citing inefficiency or inadequacy

-and post audit reviews were also carried
+AAA-7677) and post audit reviews were also carried

 out to ensure follow up on the observations made.